applesthepi/unnamedblocks/docs/docs_cappuccino.md

 **uint8_t\* superInstruction** is an unsigned 8 byte integer that specifies the instruction that can be read and written to by the executable and **Cappuccino**.
 This is mutexed on both sides though a **std::mutex\***, descised as **void\* superMutex**.
 This is so **TCC** can compile it, but **Registration** (**Cappuccino** side) is fully aware of this being an **std::mutex\***.
 Similarly the **int64_t\* superData** carries the data next to the instruction.

+<h2 id="configurations">Configurations</h2>

+A very important feature of **Unnamed Blocks** are the debug and release build configurations.
+The debug configuration gives buffers and makes it really easy to find issues with a program with the cost of performance.
+It also alows the use of thread breaking and stepping.
+The debug configuration is only avilable with the editor attached.

+The release configuration will take longer to compile, and is much less safe and prone to overflows and crashes.
+The release configuration does anything in its power to be as fast as possible during runtime.
+Its much faster than the debug configuration because of all the optomizations it puts in place and minimizes safty guards.

 <h2 id="compalation">Compalation</h2>